franceslinyc/franceslinyc.github.io/projects.markdown

 <i> Final Project for ST 565 Time Series
 <p align="justify"> Title: Vector Autoregressive Models for Multivariate Time Series with An Example of Stock Prices </p>

 <p align="justify"> Description: In many real-world datasets, multiple variables are at play, and they often interact with one another, producing interaction effects.
 Multivariate time series models such as vector autoregression (VAR) thus becomes a natural extension of its univariate autoregression (AR) model to achieve more flexibility and better forecasting.
 First, we discuss the differences between univariate time series and multivariate time series.
 Then, we introduce several key properties of multivariate time series such as stationarity, ergodicity, and cross-covariance.
 Next, we define the VAR model and discuss model estimation and causality.
-Finally, we include a case study of stock prices to illustrate how the VAR model is used for estimation and forecasting in practice. </p>
+Finally, we include an example of stock prices to illustrate how the VAR model is used for estimation and forecasting in practice. </p>

 ---